-Each pod in a serverless Kubernetes cluster runs in a secure and isolated container runtime built on ECI.
-The underlying networking of ECI is strongly isolated by lightweight virtual sandboxes.
-Pods do not affect one other.
+Each pod in an ASK cluster runs in a secure and isolated container runtime built on an ECI.
+The underlying compute resources of different ECIs are completely isolated by lightweight virtual sandboxes.
+ECIs do not affect each other.

-Pods are created based on ECI and support multiple native Kubernetes features, including
+Pods are created based on ECIs and support multiple native Kubernetes features, including

 multiple container startup, environment variables, restart policies, health check

 commands, volume mounting, and pre-stop commands.
 You can run the

 kubectl logs command to view container logs and run the

 ASK clusters support various annotations to extend the features of pods.
 For more information, see ECI configurations.

 - ASK clusters support native Kubernetes workloads such as Deployments, StatefulSets, Jobs, CronJobs, pods, and CustomResourceDefinitions (CRDs).

 - ASK clusters do not support DaemonSets because ASK clusters do not support the features that are related to nodes.

 ASK clusters do not contain real nodes.
 You do not need to be concerned about node capacity planning or cluster expansion by using cluster-autoscaler.
 You only need to scale your application based on your business requirements.
 We recommend that you configure Horizontal Pod Autoscaler (HPA) or CronHPA policies to adjust the number of pods based on your business requirements.